LukeThornton92/Milestone-Project-1-OTP/README.md

 ### **Background**

-- My intention with the background was to replicate the heavy grain that is shared across all of the bands social media images, with low light photography including heavy grain the band has
+- My intention with the background was to replicate the heavy grain that is shared across all of the bands social media images, after playing around with some static grain options I wanted to use and animation to bring a constantly changing effect.

+-

 ### **Back To Top Button**